rigamortus/mynewrepo/README.md

 ## Step 4: Jenkins CI

 A Jenkins server was created using a t2.medium Ubuntu 22.04 instance (2vCPU and 16GB EBS disk).
-Steps for installing jenkins can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-jenkins-on-ubuntu-20-04).
+Steps for installing Jenkins can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-jenkins-on-ubuntu-20-04).
 Jenkins allows developers to build, test, and automate their workflows.
 The Jenkinsfile used for the task is outlined below:

 ```Groovy
 pipeline {